rellermeyer/TUD-DistributedSystems/docs/report.md

 - **Test 12:** Initiate the protocol with 4 coordinator replicas (of which 1 is nonresponsive) and 1 participant and have the initiator abort, resulting in an abort.

-- **Test 13:** Initiate the protocol with 4 coordinator replicas (of which 1 nonprimary exhibits some byzantine behaviour) and 1 participant, resulting in a commit.
+- **Test 13:** Initiate the protocol with 4 coordinator replicas (of which 1 non-primary exhibits some byzantine behaviour) and 1 participant, resulting in a commit.

-- **Test 14:** Initiate the protocol with 4 coordinator replicas (of which 1 nonprimary exhibits some byzantine behaviour) and 1 participant and have the initiator abort, resulting in an abort.
+- **Test 14:** Initiate the protocol with 4 coordinator replicas (of which 1 non-primary exhibits some byzantine behaviour) and 1 participant and have the initiator abort, resulting in an abort.

 - **Test 15:** Initiate the protocol with 4 coordinator replicas (of which the primary exhibits some byzantine behaviour) and 1 participant, resulting in a commit.